Gwragedd Annwn: The Elfin Cow of Llyn Barfog

 In Welsh myth, the Gwragedd Annwn were said to herd cattle.
 These cattle were special, and had a coat of pure white.
 They were known as Gwartheg y Llyn, or the kine of the lake.
 At some point, myth holds that a farmer caught one of these pure white cows, and it provided him with butter, milk, and cheese of the highest quality.
 So excellent was the milk provided by this cow, that the farmer became rich.
 In some variations of the legends, the milk from this mystical cow could heal injuries, make a person more intelligent, and put anyone in a cheerful mood.
 Having other cattle descended from this cow, the farmer decided to fatten the cow up for slaughter.
-When the butcher tried to bludgeon the cow, the instrument passed though her head and did nothing.
+When the butcher tried to bludgeon the cow, the instrument passed through her head and did nothing.
 Suddenly, angered that the farmer had attempted to slaughter the cow, a woman in green, one of the Gwragedd Annwn, called the cow and all her offspring away, except for one, which had turned jet black.
 This is how the Welsh black cattle came to be.